Background

 disqualified from a job application for psychological reasons, it means that

-there are things about your behavior and attitudes that you dont recognize
+there are things about your behavior and attitudes that are of concern to

-do actually have one recourse, but it may not be pleasant or convenient:
+Therefore, you do actually have one recourse, but it may not be pleasant

 psychotherapy.